RG-BCS/reinforcement-learning-algorithms/README.md

 - Shows mastery of RL theory **and** practical application
 - Combines low-level math with real-world Gym environments
 - Uses both **TensorFlow** and **PyTorch** to demonstrate framework fluency
-- Ideal for interviews, self-study, and ML portfolio building

 ---